acil-bwh/bayes_traj/docs/formulation.md

 that best describe the observed data is automatically determined conditioned on this value.

-With these terms defined, the joint density is given as
+With these terms defined, the joint density is given as:
 $$
 p\left(\mathbf{Y}\_c,
 \mathbf{Y}\_b,